SIOCODE-Open/fittyfiritti/README.md

 ### 💾 Export Capabilities
 - **Download Transcriptions**: Export all transcriptions from the meeting
 - **Download Translations**: Export translated content
-- **Download Presentation**: Export the generated presentation in Markdown format
+- **Download Presentation**: Export the generated presentation with slides and diagrams in Markdown format
 - **Meeting Summary**: Get an AI-generated summary when the meeting is finished

+### 🎨 Diagram Editing
+- **Voice-Controlled Creation**: Start diagram mode by saying "let's create a diagram"
+- **Natural Commands**: Add nodes with commands like "add a node called Database"
+- **Connection Management**: Create edges with "connect API to Database"
+- **Real-time Visualization**: See your diagram update in real-time as you speak
+- **Multiple Operations**: Describe multiple changes in one sentence and the AI will apply them all
+- **JSON Export**: Diagrams are exported as structured JSON in your markdown files

 ### 🎯 Main Use Case
 Share your screen with the FittyFiritti application during meetings to enable the other party to understand what you're saying and follow your thought process in real-time—eliminating the need for a human interpreter.